masaiio/Leto2/docs/Commands List.md

 `.choose` | Chooses a thing from a list of things  | `.choose Get up;Sleep;Sleep more` `.8ball` | Ask the 8ball a yes/no question.  | `.8ball should I do something`
-`.rps` | Play a game of Rocket-Paperclip-Scissors with Nadeko.  | `.rps scissors` `.rategirl` | Use the universal hot-crazy wife zone matrix to determine the girl's worth.
-It is everything young men need to know about women.
-At any moment in time, any woman you have previously located on this chart can vanish from that location and appear anywhere else on the chart.  | `.rategirl @SomeGurl`
-`.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.acrophobia` `.acro` | Starts an Acrophobia game.
+`.rps` | Play a game of Rocket-Paperclip-Scissors with Nadeko.  | `.rps scissors` `.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.acrophobia` `.acro` | Starts an Acrophobia game.
 Second argument is optional round length in seconds. (default is 60)  | `.acro` or `.acro 30`
 `.cleverbot` | Toggles cleverbot session.
 When enabled, the bot will reply to messages starting with bot mention in the server.
 Custom reactions starting with %mention% won't work if cleverbot is enabled. **Requires ManageMessages server permission.** | `.cleverbot`